Olivia Pennelle of Liv’s Recovery Kitchen shares what her eating disorder looked like, and how she overcame it.

 I’ll never forget the first time I discovered that food could help me escape; I was around six years old.
 We’d not long relocated to the UK, from America.
-A quick and unexpected relocation; we fled with little other than the clothes we had.
-Struggling to cope with the trauma of leaving and growing up without a father, I was depressed and struggled to cope with my emotions.
-As we rebuilt a life in the UK, we faced challenges financially and I struggled to integrate into a new school and make new friends.
-Food softened the impact of those challenges, somehow—they transported me into a place of numbness and escapism.
+It was a quick and unexpected relocation.
+We fled with little other than the clothes we had.
+Struggling to cope with the trauma of leaving and growing up without a father, I was depressed and had difficulty coping with my emotions.
+As my family rebuilt a life in the UK, we faced challenges financially.
+I struggled to integrate into a new school and make new friends.
+Food softened the impact of those challenges, somehow—it transported me into a place of numbness and escapism.

 From that moment on, I sought to sneak any food any way I could.
-I would even feign a headache and stomach ache to take time off school and eat.
+Sometimes I would even feign a headache and stomachache to take time off school to eat.
 I just didn’t want to engage in life.

 At home, I saw my mum on one extreme diet after another.

-Soon enough, by the time I was 13, I was regularly binging and purging.
+By the time I was 13, I was regularly binging and purging.
 I was more depressed than ever, and often contemplated my existence.
 My depression was so intertwined with food—I would use starvation and binging as a means to escape my mood.
-Of course, I only ever felt temporary relief; followed by bouts of shame.
+Of course, I only ever felt temporary relief followed by bouts of shame.

-My body dysmorphia continued into my twenties and much of it was a blur because of the increased substances I was using to control my weight (cocaine).
+My body dysmorphia continued into my twenties.
+Much of it was a blur because of the increased substances I was using to control my weight (cocaine).
 As I moved more toward alcohol, my weight fluctuated more rapidly.
 Along came one mainstream and crazy diet after another.
-Inevitably, I’d lose weight; then gain it all back—and then some.
-Not one of these programs addressed the reasons why I was using food in this way—because I was so desperately depressed, had unresolved trauma, and complete inability to cope with life.
+Inevitably, I’d lose weight and then gain it all back—and then some.
+Not one of these programs addressed the reasons why I was using food in this way—because I was so desperately depressed, had unresolved trauma, and was complete inability to cope with life.

 As my addiction progressed, I gave up starving (much like I’d given up on life), and gained over 150 pounds.
 I hated myself.
-At 32, I hit a rock bottom: I couldn’t continue killing myself with food and substances and got help.
+At 32, I hit a rock bottom.
+I couldn’t continue killing myself with food and substances, so I got help.

 I worked with a health coach to make my life bigger than food.
-I worked with a doctor to get my health under control; and I worked with a therapist to deal with my emotional recovery.
+I worked with a doctor to get my health under control, and I worked with a therapist to deal with my emotional recovery.
 From that place, I learned how to have an integrated and healthy relationship with myself and use food as it was intended—for fuel.
-I have to constantly work on my hunger cues; more often than not I need emotional nourishment, exercise, relaxation, stress relief, and comfort—not food.
-Knowing that, and having coping strategies, has gone a long way to help my recovery.
+I have to constantly work on my hunger cues.
+More often than not, I need emotional nourishment, exercise, relaxation, stress relief, and comfort—not food.
+Knowing that, and having coping strategies, has gone a long way in my recovery.
 I have lost 60 pounds and love myself today.
 That’s a far cry from the woman who desperately loathed her existence nearly six years ago.